Here is the most updated Choquequirao trek information for 2022 – 2023! Check it out!

 What to put in your duffle bag for the Choquequirao trek?

 Most tour companies will provide you with a duffel bag at your briefing and include horses who will carry up to 7 kgs or 14 lbs including your 2.5kg sleeping bag, mattress and extra clothing.
 By Peruvian law, a duffel bag must not weigh more than 7 kilograms (15lbs).
 This limit is set to protect the health of the porters or horses.
 All bags will be weighed before being accepted.
 If you require more than 7 kilograms, it will then be your responsibility to carry the extra weight with your day pack.
 In this 7 kilos, please count 2 kilos for your sleeping bag and 1 kilo for your sleeping pad.
 This leaves you about 4 kilos for your personal gear.
+It is important to note you will not have acces to this bag during the day as the pack horses/porters will always be ahead of the group.
+You will find your duffel bag in your tent upon arriving to camp.

 - 2 t-shirts